fiddleheadjs/fiddlehead/README.md

 There are some reasons:
 - These hooks can be implemented by your self, based on the `useRef` hook as the following example.
 - In most cases, you will not need them.
 Providing them as built-in hooks make it easier for us to overuse them.
-  (They do not come free, only use them when they can really help).
+  (They do not come free, only use them when you have noticable issues).
 - They increase the complexity of the codes, while we are trying to make things simpler.

 ```js